geoserver/geoserver/doc/en/user/source/configuration/globalsettings.rst

 Enable Request Logging
 ''''''''''''''''''''''

-These settings enable the logging of the requested URL, and optionally request headers and the POST requests' contents.
+These settings enable the logging of the requested URL, and optionally request headers and the POST requests' contents, for all requests sent to GeoServer.

 * :guilabel:`Enable Request Logging`: Select to enable logging of incoming requests, this will include the operation (``GET``,``POST``,etc...) and the URL requested.

-* :guilabel:`Log Request Bodies`: Select to enable logging of request body information when accepting ``POST`` requests.
+* :guilabel:`Log Request Bodies`: Select to enable logging of request body information when accepting (``POST``,``PUT``) requests.
 Text content will be logged, or the number of bytes for binary content, based on the setting :ref:`config_globalsettings_log_buffer` setting above.

 * :guilabel:`Log Request Bodies`: Select to enable logging of request header information.

-By default these are disabled due to their considerable overhead.
+We recommend leaving these settings disabled in day to day operations.
 For more information on applying these settings and their use in troubleshooting see  :ref:`troubleshooting <troubleshooting_requests>`.

 Catalog Settings
 ^^^^^^^^^^^^^^^^